luv-singh-ai/profile_creation/README.md

 ## Usage

-1. To start a conversation with the bot, start having a conversation by saying hey, hello or I have a complaint
+1. To start a conversation with the bot, start having a conversation by saying hey, hello.
 2. Start by typing '/start' and then select your language from the dropdown menu.
-3. The bot will ask you to describe your details
+3. The bot will ask you to describe your details like name, gender, DOB and like
 4. Once you have described your details, the bot will create a profile for you.